dougeby/IntuneDocs/InTuneDocs/DeployUse/windows-10-policy-settings-in-microsoft-intune.md

 ## General configuration policy settings

-Use the Microsoft Intune **general configuration policy** for Windows 10 to configure general settings for enrolled Windows 10 desktop, and Windows 10 Mobile devices:
+Use the Microsoft Intune **general configuration policy** for Windows 10 to configure general settings for enrolled Windows 10 desktop, and Windows 10 Mobile devices.
+This policy cannot be used when you manage Windows 10 PCs with the Intune client software.

 ### Password